Norway wealth fund nears blacklisting greenhouse gas emitters

 “We will deal with the reply internally in the bank during the next weeks and months, but I can’t say exactly how long it will take,” Matsen said, adding that the dialogue with the council had been extensive.

-He said the main difficulty had been to define and limit this new type of criteria based on the companies’ conduct or behavior, rather than their products.
+He said the main difficulty had been to define and limit this new type of criteria based on the companies’ conduct or behaviour, rather than their products.
+(Editing by David Evans)